-In addition to having more frequent interactions with their advisors, we find that Advising Plus students had a more favorable view of the advising they received, and developed more meaningful and favorable relationships with their advisor, suggesting that the incentives were effective at increasing the efficacy of remote advising more generally.
-We find that Advising Plus students rated their CollegePoint advisor as significantly more important and influential in their college search process than Advising Standard students.
-Appendix Table A2 shows Advising Plus students were 14 percentage points (51.9 percent) more likely to rate their CollegePoint advisor as very or most important in understanding the financial aid process (column 2), and were 4.6 percentage points (36.5 percent) more likely to rate their CollegePoint advisor as very or most important in making their college decision (column 5).
-We further show in Appendix Table A3 that Advising Plus students were significantly more likely to report their advisor was helpful across a variety of aspects of the college search process, the financial aid process and the importance of applying to a large and diverse set of colleges, and also significantly more likely to discuss a variety of relevant topics with their advisor, such as how to estimate estimate net price at a specific college before applying and how to select safety match, and reach schools.
+In addition to having more frequent interactions with their advisors, in which they were more likely to discuss relevant college and financial aid topics, we find that Advising Plus students had a more favorable view of the advising they received, and developed more meaningful and favorable relationships with their advisor.
+Advising Plus students rated their CollegePoint advisor as significantly more important and influential in their college search process than Advising Standard students.
+Appendix Table A4 shows Advising Plus students were 14 percentage points (51.9 percent) more likely to rate their CollegePoint advisor as very or most important in understanding the financial aid process (column 2), and were 4.6 percentage points (36.5 percent) more likely to rate their CollegePoint advisor as very or most important in making their college decision (column 5).22